529 - Temporary Supplemental Sick Leave Policy

 8. An employee who is absent for more than three (3) consecutive workdays may be required to provide certification that the use of supplemental sick leave was permissible under this Policy.
 Failure to provide such certification if requested may result in corrective action.
 An absence of this length may also implicate time off under the Family and Medical Leave Act.
 (See Policy U703 Progressive Corrective Action and U522 Family and Medical Leave of Absence.)

 |Family Member||An employee’s child, legal guardian or ward, spouse under the laws of any state, domestic partner, parent, spouse or domestic partner’s parent, sibling, grandparent, grandchild, or any other individual related by blood or whose close association with the employee is the equivalent of a family relationship.
 A child includes not only a biological relationship, but also a relationship resulting from an adoption, step-relationship, and/or foster care relationship, or a child to whom the employee stands in loco parentis.
 A parent includes a biological, foster, stepparent or adoptive parent or legal guardian of an employee, or a person who stood in loco parentis when the employee was a minor child.
 This definition applies only to this Sick Leave Policy 512, and not to other University policies or benefits referencing Family Members or similar terminology.|

 roles and responsibilities:

 |Governed Party||Roles and Responsibilities|

-|Supervisor||The Supervisor is responsible for setting time off request procedures, ensuring they are followed, staying in regular contact with the employee on leave as appropriate, and entering and approving the time off calendar.|
+|Supervisor||The Supervisor is responsible for setting time off request procedures, ensuring they are followed, verifying the use of sick leave is appropriate, monitoring for pattern absences, and approving sick leave use in the time off calendar.|

-|Center of Expertise - Benefits: Leave Administrationemail@example.com||2-9634|
+|Center of Expertise - Employee & Labor Relationsemail@example.com||4-7345|